gaopinghuang0/gaopinghuang0.github.io/about.md

 permalink: /about/
 ---

+Blogging is good.

-I know it's a good practice to write blogs.
-After spending quite a long time building my own blog site (see [MEAN-blog](https://github.com/gaopinghuang0/MEAN-blog)), I eventually found that a static site is good enough for writing blogs because only the content matters.
+After spending quite a long time building my own blog site (such as [MEAN-blog](https://github.com/gaopinghuang0/MEAN-blog)), I eventually realized that only the content matters.

 Therefore, I chose Jekyll and Github Pages.